Peanut Sesame Noodles are one of our favorite quick, go to meals in our home. They are simple to make and everyone loves them.

 I never thought I would like peanut butter in a savory meal but turns out I love it.

 I have adapted this recipe that I found at food.com to suit our taste.
 To make it more of a meal, we serve it warm with grilled chicken.
-This is also great eaten straight from the fridge.
+If you want to keep it vegetarian feel free to leave it out.

 The original recipe calls for 1 pound of noodles but I use less because we like ours saucy.
 If you want your pasta a little drier, make a whole pound and add as much as desired.

 - 12 ounces lo mein noodles or spaghetti noodles